-The Group's plantation forest assets were independently valued by Indufor Asia Pacific Limited ("Indufor") as at 31 December 2019 and 2018.
+The Group's plantation forest assets were independently valued by Indufor Asia Pacific Limited ("Indufor") as at 31 December 2020 and 2019, except for the Henley Forestry Right with a total land area of 89 hectares, which was newly acquired in November 2020.
 Indufor is an independent professional forest specialist consulting firm.
 The key valuers involved in the valuations are members of the New Zealand Institute of Forestry, and have no present or prospective interest in the Group's plantation forest assets, and no personal interest or bias with respect to the Group.
 In the opinion of the Directors, Indufor is independent and competent to determine the fair value of the Group's plantation forest assets.

-As part of the independent valuation, a ground inspection was conducted by Indufor in relation to certain areas of the Group's plantation forest assets so as to verify the physical existence and quality in 2019 and 2018.
-In addition, a high level area validation exercise using satellite imagery was performed for the Group's plantation forest assets with a total area of 15,778 hectares.
+As part of the independent valuation, a ground inspection was conducted by Indufor in relation to certain areas of the Group's plantation forest assets so as to verify the physical existence and quality in 2020 and 2019.
+In addition, a high level area validation exercise using satellite imagery was performed for the Group's plantation forest assets with a total land area of 15,819 hectares.
 The area verification covered the entire planted forest area.